 How do I hide a product from my website?

-Toggle the product’s visibility off, or set a “Visible Until” date in the past.
+Toggle the product’s visibility off, or set its publication status to Archived.
 The product will still be available for manual orders but won’t show on your website.

 What’s next?